 Activating beacons can be challenging, especially if you are doing it for the first time.
 That’s why it’s advisable to work with a reliable vendor who can guide you step-by-step until you succeed in the activation.

-Vendors like Mokoblue will give you a user guide that will make the activation process easier.
+Vendors like Mokoblue will give you a user guide to make the activation process easier.

 This step requires an expert in beacons and gateway for a successful installation.
 The various things you need to know to succeed in this stage include;